[Lesson Note] Introduction to SRE

 Toil & Toil Budget

 Not all toil should be eliminated - sunk cost fallacy.
-Toil should be eliminated if it is a significant amount of work, and if it is a repititive task.
+Toil should be eliminated if it is a significant amount of work, and if it is a repetitive task.
 For example, if a task takes 5 minutes to complete, and it is done once a month, it should not be automated.
 However, if a task takes 5 minutes to complete, and it is done 10 times a day, it should be automated.

 The level of toil in an organization can increase to the point where the organization won’t have the capacity needed to stop it, a condition known as